David Azofeifa

 The Debt We Forget

-I know of a man with an enormous financial debt, several million colones.
-More than once, he has come close to losing his house.
-He has a wife and several children, and his salary is simply not enough to cover the monthly payments.
+I know a man buried under an enormous debt, several million colones.
+More than once he has come close to losing his house.
+He has a wife and several children, and his salary simply cannot keep up with the monthly payments.
 Yet every year, around this same season, he starts planning his end-of-year vacation: sometimes at a beach resort, sometimes abroad.

-Maybe he thinks he has the right to enjoy life.
-Maybe he feels entitled to satisfy his desires, even if that means neglecting his obligations or making them worse.
-The problem is that while he focuses on his rights, he forgets one of his most important realities: he is a debtor.
+Maybe he believes he has a right to enjoy life.
+Maybe he feels entitled to indulge his desires, even when it means neglecting his obligations or making them worse.
+The trouble is that while he fixates on his rights, he forgets one of the most important facts about his life: he is a debtor.

-It is easy to see the irresponsibility in his story.
-But many of us do the same thing with God.
-We claim the right to live as we please, to pursue our desires, and to spend our lives on ourselves while forgetting something spiritually true: we are debtors.
+It is easy to spot the irresponsibility in his story.
+But many of us do the very same thing with God.
+We claim the right to live as we please, to chase our desires, to spend our lives on ourselves, all while forgetting a spiritual truth: we are debtors.
 We owe our lives to Jesus.
-We were bought with His blood so we would not die in our sins and transgressions.
+We were bought with His blood so that we would not die in our sins and transgressions.

-The apostle Paul speaks about this debt in Romans 1.
-His obligation was not only personal gratitude; it became a responsibility to make Jesus known to everyone, without distinction of nationality, education, or status:
+The apostle Paul writes about this debt in Romans 1 (NIV).
+For him it was more than personal gratitude; it became a responsibility to make Jesus known to everyone, regardless of nationality, education, or status:

 I am obligated both to Greeks and non-Greeks, both to the wise and the foolish.
 That is why I am so eager to preach the gospel also to you who are in Rome.
 For I am not ashamed of the gospel, because it is the power of God that brings salvation to everyone who believes: first to the Jew, then to the Gentile.
 For in the gospel the righteousness of God is revealed—a righteousness that is by faith from first to last, just as it is written: “The righteous will live by faith.”